 Déjà vu isn't a delusional misidentification syndrome, but it's just as disconcerting.
 Déjà vu happens to a lot of us.
 You see something and immediately feel like it's something you've seen before.
 Or someone says something and you look around and the comment, the environment, everything -- you could swear it's already happened.
 But some people have chronic déjà vu.
 They remember things that never happened, like already watching the news, going to a friend's funeral or meeting someone for the first time.
 For them, nothing is new.
 One man said he wouldn't go to a doctor to find out what was wrong because he'd already been.
 Only, he hadn't [source: Ottawa Citizen].
 (For a more in-depth look at déjà vu, check out How Déjà Vu Works).

-For more information on Capgras syndrome, the brain and related topics, check out the links on the next page.
+For more information on Capgras syndrome, the brain and related topics, check out the links below.